 Step 5: I flipped the canvas over again so I could paint the bottom.
 I wrapped the painting around the sides, too, which creates a neat effect.
 And it’s a great way to avoid deciding on a frame (although I have some tips on that).

 And, voila!
 My simple but striking, DIY wall art!
 You could easily create this DIY art in other colours or by using gold leaf instead of paint.
 I hung it in the dining room to show it off, but it’s going in the stairwell soon enough.
 It fades in kind of a neat way against the white walls, but it will really pop against the greige walls.
+You can also see the black DIY frame we built for it – and its new location – by clicking here.

 Here’s a close up view of my new DIY wall art (in real life, there’s more texture and depth):